 PetroTal Corp, listed on the Toronto Stock Exchange, specializes in the oil and gas development sector in Peru.
-The company maintains a streamlined supply chain for its operations, with more than 60% of their suppliers belonging to the Research & Consulting Services sub-industry (11).
+The company maintains a streamlined supply chain for its operations, with most of their suppliers belonging to the finance and insurance sector.
 The company holds no involvement in the production, marketing, distribution, or importation of goods and remains unengaged with operational or commercial activities in the Canadian oil and gas markets.
 As a holding entity, PetroTal Corp owns and manages three subsidiaries: PetroTal USA Corp., PetroTal Peru S.R.L., and Petrolifera Petroleum del Peru S.R.L., ensuring a focused and efficient approach to its business endeavors in the Peruvian oil and gas industry.